hdShang/arxiv-daily/docs/cs-AI/2025-09-12/papers/250910584v1-smart-trial-evaluating-the-use-of-large-language-models-for-recruiti.md

 ---
 layout: default
-title: Smart Trial: Evaluating the Use of Large Language Models for Recruiting Clinical Trial Participants via Social Media
+title: "Smart Trial: Evaluating the Use of Large Language Models for Recruiting Clinical Trial Participants via Social Media"
 ---

 # Smart Trial: Evaluating the Use of Large Language Models for Recruiting Clinical Trial Participants via Social Media